BachNewton/Novelty-Games/src/mobile-games/pets/README.md

 - Pets can ask the player questions.
 Example: "Favorite thing to do", and the options are avaliable are only what a pet would do would do, like lie in the sun, or chase bugs.
 - Pets know about each other and can talk about each other.
 You can learn about a different pet from the pet you're talking to.
 Something like a dating game.
+- Pets have their own color pallet / theme, or maybe a favorite color, and the UI uses those colors when that pet is selected.

 ## Bugs / Improvements